Interview with the Vampire (film): Home media

-The film was released on VHS and LaserDisc on June 6, 1995, DVD in 1997 and on Blu-ray Disc on October 7, 2008.
+The film was released on VHS and LaserDisc in June 1995, DVD in 1997 and on Blu-ray Disc in October 2008.

 Soundtrack

-The film's musical score was written by Elliot Goldenthal and received an Oscar nomination for Best Original Score.
-The score opens with the Catholic hymn Libera Me slightly rewritten to reflect Louis's character.
+The film's musical score was written by Elliot Goldenthal.
+It received an Oscar nomination for Best Original Score, but lost to The Lion King.
+The score opens with the Catholic hymn Libera Me slightly rewritten to reflect Louis' character.
 The opening line "Libera me, Domine, de morte æterna" ("Save me, Lord, from eternal death") was changed to "Libera me, Domine, de vita æterna" ("Save me, Lord, from eternal life").

-"Sympathy for the Devil" was performed by Guns N' Roses.
+The end credits cover for "Sympathy for the Devil" was performed by Guns N' Roses.
 This was the band's last major release before the departure of Slash and Duff McKagan.

-Sequel
+Post-film period

+After the commercial and critical success of Interview with the Vampire, Neil Jordan began development on an adaptation of the novel's sequel, The Vampire Lestat, which ultimately did not materialize.
 Almost a decade after this film, an adaptation for the third book in the series, The Queen of the Damned, was produced and distributed once again by Warner Bros.
 Cruise and Pitt did not reprise their roles as Lestat and Louis.
 Many characters and important plotlines were written out of the film, which actually combined elements of The Vampire Lestat with The Queen of the Damned.
 The film was negatively received by critics, and Rice dismissed it completely as she felt the filmmakers had "mutilated" her work.
-During pre-production, Rice had pleaded with the studio not to produce a film of the book just yet as she believed her readers wanted a film based on the second book in the series, The Vampire Lestat.
-Rice was refused the cooperation of the studio.
+During preproduction, Rice had pleaded with the studio not to produce a film of the book just yet since she believed her readers wanted a film based on The Vampire Lestat.
+Rice offered to write the screenplay herself but was turned down by the studio.

 In February 2012, a film adaptation of The Tale of the Body Thief, the fourth book in the series, entered development with Brian Grazer and Ron Howard's film production company, Imagine Entertainment.
 It was reported that screenwriter Lee Patterson was going to pen the screenplay.
 However, Rice's son, Christopher, apparently had drafted a screenplay based on the novel that was met with praise from those involved in the developmental stage.
 Rice later confirmed that creative differences that were beyond those involved resulted in the dismissal of the project in April 2013.

-In August 2014 Universal Pictures acquired the rights to the entire Vampire Chronicles series.
+In August 2014, Universal Pictures acquired the rights to the entire Vampire Chronicles series.
 Alex Kurtzman and Roberto Orci were named as producers, and the deal included the aforementioned screenplay for The Tale of the Body Thief written by Christopher Rice.

 A new film adaptation of the book was written by Josh Boone and was announced in May 2016, with Boone suggesting actor Jared Leto play the role of Lestat.
-In November 2016, all plans for a theatrical reboot were scrapped as Rice announced she had regained the rights to her novels and intends to create a television series starting with The Vampire Lestat.
+In November 2016, all plans for a theatrical reboot were scrapped, with Rice announcing she had regained the rights to her novels and intended to create a television series starting with The Vampire Lestat.